capstone-engine/capstone-engine.github.io/showcase.md

 - [RopDissector](https://github.com/season-lab/ropdissector): A framework for static analysis of ROP exploits and programs.

 - [TriggerBug](https://github.com/notify-bibi/TriggerBug): Fast-Symbolic-Emulation-Engine.

+- [Delinker](https://github.com/jnider/delinker): Unlinks a binary executable to get back a set of .o object files for further transformation and re-linking.

 <br>
 In addition, Capstone is available in the following Operating System distributions (listed in no particular order)